 The goal of this course is to provide Washington State Educational Service District 171 teachers with the skills necessary to advocate for and effectively teach students with Autism Spectrum Disorder (ASD).
 Those skills will be developed through an exploration of the defining components of ASD diagnosis, assessment, treatment, and services, as well as strategies, programs, and available services for addressing the key components of ASD through evidence-based practices.
 Throughout the course, Washington State teachers will also be asked to reflect on their prior experience and apply the concepts and strategies they learn to improve current practices.

 In the final project, participants will create a comprehensive student plan for an ASD-eligible student.
 The student plan will demonstrate the participant’s knowledge of the various concepts, practices, and resources explored throughout the course.

-As a result of this course, participants will:
+As a result of this course, ESD 171 teachers will:

 Once you complete your course, a Certificate of Completion will be emailed to you.

 Forward your Certificate to:

 Once your attendance has been entered into pdEnroller, you will receive an email with a link to process your clock hour request.
 You will be asked to complete a survey and then pay for your clock hours, via credit card.
 The fee is $3 per hour.
 Your clock hours are automatically recorded to your transcript.
 You may print your transcript from pdEnroller by clicking on the "Clock Hours" dropdown (upper right), select "My Clock Hours" from the menu and the click the blue "Download Transcripts" button.

 For assistance with clock hours or pdEnroller help, please contact: firstname.lastname@example.org.